Project Maison L'Arc-en-Ciel

 This is the largest project that Honey for Haiti is trying to support at the orphanage but will likely have one of the largest impacts.

 This is the fuel to make Maison L'Arc-en-Ciel more self-sustainable.
-We are working on constructing raised-bed gardens and expanding and improving a composting project.
+Danielle and her team, with the support of the foundation and Honey have Haiti, have focused on expanding the farm plots across the property, including fruit frees, moringa, and a wide variety of crops that can be used and sold locally.
 As the composting project improves we hope it can be used to improve crop yield in the agriculture development projects.